You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 And we’re not talking about renting office space or paying employees — before you sell a single product, there are startup costs associated with launching an LLC in Mississippi.

-While you’re making plans and dreaming big, make sure that you consider all the possible costs associated with starting an LLC.
-To help you out, we’ve compiled the most common Mississippi startup fees here.
+Make sure that you consider all the possible costs associated with starting an LLC.
+To help you out, we’ve compiled the most common startup fees here.

 Bare Minimum Cost to Start an LLC in Mississippi